hettoo/wsw-race/README.md

 * Weapon information is now saved when saving a position.
 * Allow loading prerace-saved positions in prerace.
 * Added setting a speed for the saved position (only in practicemode).
-* Disabled annoying announcer sounds.
+* Limited annoying announcer sounds to once per player.
 * Simple randmap vote with a pattern to search for.
 * The kill command will now make spectators join.